 Last week, I visualized my new workout partner.
 Today, I’m benching 20 lbs more than I ever have before.

 A few months ago, I noticed a 50-year-old man at the gym lifting twice what I lift in every exercise.
 His energy and overall vibes inspired me.
-However, after a hectic Christmas and adjusting to new routines, it had been a month since I last saw him.
+However, after a hectic few months and adjusting to new routines, it had been a month since I last saw him.

 Last week, though, I determined he would become my workout partner.
 I was ready for faster-progress.
 As I well know, the best way to improve is to surround myself with people much better than me.

 I wrote in my journal that he would become my workout partner.
 Before bed, I visualized it.
 Just upon waking up, I saw it in my mind.
 Within a few days, I saw him walking on the road.
 I pulled up beside him, rolled down my window, and asked him to jump in the car.
 Once he got in, I told him I’ve been inspired by his workouts and wanted to be his gym partner.

 Our first workout was this morning and I bench pressed 20 lbs more than I’ve ever lifted, and squatted 50 lbs more than I’ve ever lifted.
 I can already see that in a few months, I’ll be lifting somewhere near what my new friend is lifting.